hexalang/Hexa/docs/reference.md

 		console.log("Match exactly with rest", rest)
 	case ["key": "value", ..._]: // Match ignoring the rest without capturing console.log("Match exactly with rest")
-	case [k: "value", ..._]: // Capture key as `k` for any key with value "value", useful for reverse lookups or schema validation console.log("Match exactly by value", k)
+	case [k: "value", ..._]: // Capture key as `k` for any key with value "value"
+		// Useful for reverse lookups or schema validation console.log("Match exactly by value", k)
 	case [_: v, ..._]: // Matches if the map contains *at least one* value `v` (any key) console.log("Match at least one key with value", v)